sparkflows/sparkflows-docs/docs/databricks/databricks-prerequisites.rst

      - 20.0 or above
    * - Spark version
      - Spark Version on Databricks Cluster
-     - 2.4
+     - 2.4.x
    * - Fire Running Port
      - Port on Which Fire is Running
-     - Accessible from databricks Cluster
+     - The machine and port on which Fire is running has to be accessible from the databricks Cluster

 Enabling Scala on High Concurrency Cluster
 -------------------------------------------

 The Databricks High Concurrencly cluster does not enable scala by default.
-It can be done with the below steps:
+It can be done with the steps below:

 Go to Configurations-->> Advanced Options -->> Spark -->> and add the below in Spark Config